jengalas/bwaf-bbw/_programs/leadership-awards-gala.md

       link_url: ''
       link_text: ''
     text_block: >-
-      The Beverly Willis Architecture Foundation is delighted to invite you to our annual Bevy Leadership Awards, on April 16th, 2026 at The Shed, celebrating visionaries and leaders in the built environment.
+      BWAF is celebrating the Bevy Leadership Awards at The Shed on April 16th.
+      Save the date to celebrate people whose leadership is reshaping the systems, spaces, and decisions that define our world.

+      As BWAF enters its next chapter, this year reflects an organization in evolution, grounded in legacy, energized by possibility, and focused on the future of the built environment.

       **For sponsorship opportunities and ticket information, contact**